Elephant viewing platform at Following Giants

 Elephants set off with tourists for a ride

-Best practice venues
+Best practice elephant venues

-Even with all the right information, it can still be difficult to find the right best practice venue
+Even with all the right information, it can still be difficult to find the right best practice venue.

 To make your life easier, we’ve created a list of some venues we know are doing the right thing for elephants.